cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

   <li>
     {% include howto_step.html
       summary="Open the <i>Template</i> Upload Dialog"
-      image-name="4.0.0/download-edit-and-upload-a-customized-event-template-3.png"
+      image-name="4.1.0/download-edit-and-upload-a-customized-event-template-3.png"
       caption="
-        Back on the <i>Cryostat Events View</i>, click the <i>Upload Icon</i>
+        Back on the <i>Events Templates</i> tab, click the <i>Upload Icon</i>
-        in the table toolbar.
+        in the toolbar.
 A dialog will appear.
       "
     %}
   </li>
   <li>
     {% include howto_step.html
       summary="Upload the <i>Template</i>"
-      image-name="4.0.0/download-edit-and-upload-a-customized-event-template-4.png"
+      image-name="4.1.0/download-edit-and-upload-a-customized-event-template-4.png"
       caption="
         Click the <i>Browse</i> button.
 Your browser will present its native file chooser dialog to select the file to upload.
 Browse and